csci104/site/homework/index.md

 # Homework

-Homework will be assigned once every **1 and a half weeks**.
+Homework will be assigned once every **1 and a half weeks** roughly.
 It will be graded, and require substantial work.
 The average student should **expect to spend about 15-20 hours per homework**.
 Homework assignments will typically be split into two components: a written component and a coding component.
 Note: These components are submitted separately and have different late policies.
 <!--
 Each student will be responsible for use Github Classroom to generate a `git` repository for their coding work and also for submission.
 You will be using the **git** source code management tool to maintain your homework code.
 -->